 When buying a paddle with a plastic blade, be sure to check the total weight of the paddle.
 Most plastic blade paddles are heavy, but some of the better ones weigh in at less than 30 oz, which is more than a paddle with a carbon blade would weigh, but still much lighter than most of the cheaper “carbon shaft” paddles on the market.
 A plastic/poly blade can sometimes make sense for a paddler who hits a lot of rocks and tends to 'bang up' their paddle because carbon and compressed fiberglass can chip or break when smashed against rocks, whereas a plastic/poly blade will just carry on without a scratch.
 Experienced paddlers will often keep a plastic blade paddle in their kit for doing low water whitewater runs or exploring other shallow and rocky places where hitting rocks is unavoidable (or alternatively use a rubber trim to protect the blade edge).
 However, for the very best SUP experience, it’s definitely worth investing in a full carbon paddle that has an actual carbon blade, which will make the paddle extremely light and rigid.

 This is an area where you need to be alert to sales pitches and marketing speak.
 If all major parts of the paddle, including the handle, shaft, and blade are made of carbon fiber, it can rightfully be called a “full carbon” or “100% carbon” paddle.
 Carbon blades are very expensive to manufacture, so you’ll only find them on fairly expensive paddles.
-Many dealers and manufacturers will use the term “carbon paddle” to refer to a paddle with some carbon in the shaft, but a blade made from some type of plastic or composite material.
+Many dealers and manufacturers will use the term “carbon paddle” to refer to a paddle with some carbon in the shaft, but a blade made from composite material.

 The quality of the carbon is another factor that often isn't disclosed by manufacturers selling cheaper carbon paddles.
 You can have two paddles of roughly equal size that weigh 25oz vs 30oz+ that are both described as 'full carbon', so it can be difficult to tell the difference if you are not specifically comparing the overall paddle weight.
 Cheap carbon paddle blades that use heavier than optimal base materials are not fun to paddle with.
 Sure they basically look like a 'carbon' paddle but the similarities end there in terms of performance and longevity vs the real McCoy.
 Just be sure to look beyond the label and find out the actual carbon content of the paddle, always making sure the weight specification makes sense for the claimed paddle composition.